M64GitHub/zigreSID/README.md

 1. **reSID C++ Library**: Handles low-level SID emulation.
 2. **Simplified C++ Framework**: A custom wrapper that manages timing, buffer generation, and playback logic, so you don’t have to.
 3. **C Bindings**: Exposes key C++ functionalities through a clean C interface.
-4. **Zig Wrapper**: Zig code using structs and methods to wrap C bindings, offering a clean and intuitive API for SID playback and control.
+4. **Zig Wrapper**: A clear and explicit Zig interface built with structs and associated methods, wrapping C bindings for seamless SID playback and control.
 5. **SDL2 Audio Interface**: The current demo code uses SDL2 for audio playback, but this can be replaced or extended.
 6. 🧵 **Threaded and Unthreaded Execution**: Use the threaded variant to move audio buffer generation out of SDL into its own thread.